johnpuddephatt/turveyworld/src/pages/yoga.md

 ![](/uploads/yoga-3.jpg)

+> As an instructor, Gerry perfectly balances a rigorous practice with gentle self-awareness.
+Her flow classes are creatively choreographed, so that more challenging poses are easier to embrace and it's possible to go deeper into them.
+I can't recommend her enough!
+>> Lara Eggleton, writer, editor and consultant

 Gerry's teaches regular Yoga classes, at the Yoga Space Leeds, Leeds University and Leeds Yoga.

 If you would like a one to one yoga class please contact Gerry directly.

+---

 ### The Yoga Space Leeds